mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 run_MVMR_LD.py "/home/user/file.csv" "/home/user/ld.csv"

-After python3, the first argument should be the file.csv file containing the SNPs to exposure effects and SNPs to outcome effects.
-The first column is always the SNP ID’s (the ID is irrelevant if you are providing the LD-matrix but should still be filled with default values), the last column is always the SNPs to outcome effect.
+After python3, the first argument should be the file.csv file containing the *Snps* to exposure effects and *Snps* to outcome effects.
+The first column is always the *Snp* ID’s (the ID is irrelevant if you are providing the LD-matrix but should still be filled with default values), the last column is always the *Snps* to outcome effect.
 Every other column in between is treated as an exposure variable.
 The separator to be used is comma.
 As an example:

         SNPs,gene1,gene2,outcome